julianSchilcher/LMU_Master_Practical_SoSe24/practical/DeepClustering/DeepECT/evaluation/README.md

     This part contains pre-training and evaluation of the algorithm.

 ## Pre-training
-    we compare the performance of  layer-wise VAE and the VAE code of library of clustpy.
+    we compare the performance of layer-wise VAE and the VAE code of clustpy.